platformsh/platformsh-docs/src/languages/dotnet.md

 * 2.1
 * 2.2

-To specify a .NET container, use the `type` property in your `.platform.app.yaml`.
+To specify a .NET Core container, use the `type` property in your `.platform.app.yaml`.

 {% codesnippet "/registry/images/examples/full/dotnet.app.yaml", language="yaml" %}{% endcodesnippet %}